TryFetch/Downpour/README.md

 ## Usage

-Using downpour is easy.
+Using Downpour is easy.
 Just create a new instance and it'll do the rest.

 ```swift
 let torrent = Downpour(string: filename)